CTSIatUCSF/plumage/README.md

 ## 1.5 Support and hosting

-UCSF is happy to help answer questions about Plumage, and may also be able to offer Plumae as a hosted service for external institutions.
+UCSF is happy to help answer questions about Plumage, and may also be able to offer Plumage as a hosted service for external institutions.

 Email Anirvan Chatterjee at UCSF (anirvan.chatterjee at ucsf.edu) for more details.